chatcharoen/dbsec-workshop/Lab_Guides/DV/200/README.md

 - Click Rule Sets and Create a new Rule Set

+- Name the Rule Set "HR Application Rules"

+- Set the Rule Set to Static, Enabled and click Next

     ![](images/210.png)

 - Click ***Next*** and you will notice you can configure error handling and auditing options